Pete Golding: UTSA

-In his first season with the Roadrunners, he helped lead the program to six wins and its first-ever bowl game, the 2016 Gildan New Mexico Bowl.
-His defense set several school records, including single-season standards for tackles (934), tackles for loss (77), sacks (27) and quarterback hurries (38).
-Individually, linebacker Josiah Tauaefa broke UTSA's season record for tackles with 115 en route to becoming the program's first Freshman All-American (Football Writers Association of America) and collecting Conference USA Freshman of the Year and first-team all-conference honors.
-Defensive end Marcus Davenport and safety Michael Egwuagu were named second-team all-conference and safety Jordan Moore was honorable mention.

-Golding's 2017 defense ranked seventh in the Football Bowl Subdivision, allowing just 287.8 yards per game.
-The Roadrunners also finished eighth in scoring defense (17.0 ppg), second in first downs defense (166) and 19th in pass efficiency defense (112.19).
-UTSA's improvement during Golding's tenure was evident, as the Roadrunners allowed 156 less yards per game and 16.8 less point per game in 2017 compared 2015.
+Golding was hired by Frank Wilson and spent two seasons with the Roadrunners.
+Golding's 2017 defense ranked seventh in the Football Bowl Subdivision, allowing 287.8 yards per game.

 Alabama

 University of Alabama head coach Nick Saban announced the hiring of Pete Golding on December 15, 2017, to serve as a defensive assistant for the Crimson Tide in 2018.
 Golding was traveling with the Crimson Tide for the College Football Playoff.
 For the 2018 season Golding was the co-defensive coordinator/inside linebackers coach for the Tide.

 He was promoted to defensive coordinator in February 2019.
 However he struggled during the 2019 season.

-In 2020 he was a part of the coaching staff during the Tide's national championship campaign.
+In 2020, he was a part of the coaching staff during the Tide's national championship campaign.

-In February 2022, Golding was arrested by Northport, Alabama police and charged with driving under the influence.
+In February 2022, Golding was arrested by Northport, Alabama, police and charged with driving under the influence.

 Ole Miss

 On January 13, 2023, Ole Miss announced that Golding had been hired as the new defensive coordinator for the Rebels.

+On November 30, 2025, Ole Miss promoted Golding to head coach following the departure of Lane Kiffin to LSU.
+On December 20, Golding led Ole Miss to defeat Tulane in the College Football Playoff First Round Game in his head coaching debut.
+Ole Miss went on to defeat the No. 3 Georgia Bulldogs 39–34 in the Sugar Bowl, marking the team's second win since Kiffin's departure.
+The Rebels lost a close game to the Miami Hurricanes in the next round.